 A multitude of doctors descended on our unit

-Soon our three patients were wheeled into our unit on our special ICU beds from the Operating Room.
+Soon our three patients were wheeled into our unit on our special ICU beds.
 Each patient had several doctors working on them at one time.

 Because of smoke and chemical inhalation the traumatized airways would swell from inflammation preventing breathing.
-So one doctor stood at each patient’s head, performing a tracheotomy, cutting into the trachea just below the larynx (or voice box) to keep the airways open and inserting, the airway tubing to give access to the oxygen and care the patients would need.
+So each patient had one doctor standing at their head head, performing a tracheotomy, cutting into the trachea just below the larynx (or voice box) to keep the airways open and inserting, the airway tubing to give access to the oxygen and care the patients would need.

-Another doctor was at each patient’s side inserting a long catheter with three ports through which the intravenous fluids could be run in rapidly through a large central vein, the subclavian or jugular, whichever could be accessed most quickly.
+Another doctor was at each patient’s side inserting a long catheter with three small lines (ports) through which the intravenous fluids could be run in rapidly through a large central vein, the subclavian or jugular, whichever could be accessed most quickly.

 These central lines and their monitors were necessary to allow for large quantities of fluids and blood to be given to compensate for fluid/blood loss from the burns and to monitor body fluid levels to prevent dropping blood pressures, dehydration, kidney failure, shock and other disease processes after severe burns.

-Blood could also be drawn from these life lines, saving the patients from multiple sticks with needles for laboratory work .
+Blood could also be drawn from these life lines, saving the patients from multiple needle sticks for laboratory work.
 Especially when there might not be many sites for blood draws or regular IV fluid to be administered.